 However, if you want to be on the leading edge of technology, setup faster, enjoy the performance and develop and host the application on any platform, .NET Core should be your choice.
 This could help you decide.

 Major improvements were also made in the documentation area.
-The sections are much clearer, and the articles are way more descriptive and easy to understand.
+The sections are much clearer, and the articles are way more descriptive and easier to understand.